MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/run-powerapps-on-mobile.md

 >[!Note]
 > If you're on [early access](/power-platform/admin/opt-in-early-access-updates) your site map may look different.
-An app maker can customize the navigation bar and show or hide the **Home**, **Recent**, **Pinned** buttons in the site map.
-An app maker can also enable collapsible groups.
+With 2021 release wave 2, an app maker can customize the navigation bar and show or hide the **Home**, **Recent**, **Pinned** buttons in the site map.
+An app maker can also make groups collapsible or not.
 For more information, see [Improved site map in model-driven apps](/power-platform-release-plan/2021wave2/power-apps/improved-site-map-model-driven-apps).

 ## See also